 The new validation matchers will put the message validation mechanisms to a new level.
 With validation matchers you are able to execute powerful assertions on each message content element.
 For instance you can use the isNumber validation matcher for checking that a message value is of numeric nature.
 We added several matcher implementations that are ready for usage in your test but you can also write your custom validation matchers.
-Have a look at Chapter 34, Validation matcher for details.
+Have a look atvalidation-matchersfor details.